What is the Visa Waiver Program?

 Possible future VWP countries

-Israel is the youngest member of the Visa Waiver Program and was officially accepted in 2023.
+Qatar is the youngest member of the Visa Waiver Program and was officially accepted in 2023.
 There is currently speculation that the following countries will also be included or re-included in the Visa Waiver Program:

 • Argentina